1211104979/PFT-TT9L-Assignment-/AlienVSZombie/Main game/README.md

- arrow - Switch the direction of an arrow. help  - Display user commands. save  - Save the game. load  - Load a  game. quit  - Quit the game.
+ arrow - Switch the direction of an arrow. help  - Display user commands. save  - Save the game. load  - Load a game. menu  - Return to menu quit  - Quit the game.

 Please DO NOT change the Progress Log below.
 Leave it as it is.